-Oxygen Production: These trees also provide 607.1 tons of Oxygen production each year.
+Oxygen Production: These trees also provide 582.8 tons of Oxygen production each year.
 This is one of the obvious benefits of trees that we all too often ignore or discount.
-It should be noted here that an average price of \$0.13/kilogram, this translates to an annual value of over \$71,500 which can be added to the above benefits!
+It should be noted here that an average price of \$0.13/kilogram, this translates to an annual value of over \$68,731 which can be added to the above benefits!

-Carbon Sequestration: Finally, these trees provide over 16,000 tons of carbon storage each year.
+Carbon Sequestration: Finally, these trees provide nearly 16,700 tons of carbon storage each year.
 Please note that this is different from sequestration.
 Sequestration is how much carbon they take out of the atmosphere each year.
 Storage is the amount that the entire tree stores from all its years of annually sequestering carbon.
-This equates to an additional \$2.74 million on top of the \$73.4 million mentioned earlier.
+This equates to an additional \$2.85 million.
 Since sequestration is cumulative, this value also increases as more trees are planted and existing trees live longer!